WrestleMania 13

-WrestleMania 13 was a 1997 professional wrestling pay-per-view (PPV) event produced by the World Wrestling Federation (WWF, now WWE).
-It was the 13th annual WrestleMania and was presented by PlayStation.
-The event was held on March 23, 1997, at the Rosemont Horizon in the Chicago suburb of Rosemont, Illinois.
+WrestleMania 13 was a 1997 professional wrestling pay-per-view (PPV) event produced by the World Wrestling Federation (WWF, now WWE) and presented by PlayStation.
+It was the 13th annual WrestleMania and was held on March 23, 1997, at the Rosemont Horizon in the Chicago suburb of Rosemont, Illinois.
 This was the second WrestleMania held at this venue after the middle portion of WrestleMania 2 in 1986.
-It would also be the final WrestleMania with Vince McMahon on commentary.
+It would also be the final WrestleMania with WWF owner Vince McMahon on commentary.

 Eight matches were held at the event, including one on the Free for All pre-show.
 The main event was a no disqualification match between The Undertaker and Sycho Sid for the WWF Championship, which Undertaker won following interference from Bret Hart.
 The main matches on the undercard were Bret Hart versus "Stone Cold" Steve Austin in a No Disqualification Submission match with Ken Shamrock as the special guest referee, Legion of Doom and Ahmed Johnson versus Nation of Domination in a Chicago Street Fight, and Rocky Maivia versus The Sultan for the WWF Intercontinental Championship.

-The event was attended by 18,197 who paid a total of $837,150 in admission fees, and drew a 0.77 buy rate.
+The event was attended by 18,197 spectators, who paid a total of $837,150 in admission fees, and drew a 0.77 buy rate.
 The event as a whole received mixed to negative reviews.
-However, the submission match between Bret Hart and "Stone Cold" Steve Austin was highly praised, being called one of the greatest matches in wrestling history, as well as being cited as the beginning of the Attitude Era (due to the intense match style and the storyline double turn between the pair); the event elevated "Stone Cold" Steve Austin's public popularity to become one of the very top WWF superstars.
+However, the submission match between Bret Hart and "Stone Cold" Steve Austin was highly praised, being called one of the greatest matches in wrestling history, as well as being cited as the beginning of the Attitude Era (due to the intense match style and the storyline double turn between the pair); the event elevated Austin's public popularity to become one of the very top WWF superstars.
 This match was the inaugural "Immortal Moment" recipient of the WWE Hall of Fame in 2025.

 Production

 Background

-The event was held at the Rosemont Horizon in the Chicago suburb of Rosemont, Illinois.
+The event was held at the Rosemont Horizon in the Chicago suburb of Rosemont, Illinois, marking the second WrestleMania at the venue, after the middle portion of WrestleMania 2 in 1986.

 WrestleMania is considered the World Wrestling Federation's (WWF, now WWE) flagship professional wrestling pay-per-view (PPV) event, having first been held in 1985.
 It has become the longest-running professional wrestling event in history and is held annually between mid-March to mid-April.
-It was the first of the WWF's original four pay-per-views, which includes Royal Rumble, SummerSlam, and Survivor Series, which were dubbed the "Big Four", and was considered one of the "Big Five" PPVs, along with King of the Ring.
+It was the first of the WWF's original four pay-per-views, which includes Royal Rumble, SummerSlam, and Survivor Series, referred to as the "Big Four", and was considered one of the "Big Five" PPVs with the addition of King of the Ring in 1993.
 WrestleMania 13 was scheduled to be held on March 23, 1997, at the Rosemont Horizon in the Chicago suburb of Rosemont, Illinois.
-The event was presented by PlayStation.
-This was the second WrestleMania in the Chicago metropolitan area, after WrestleMania 2 in 1986.
+The event was presented by PlayStation and was the second WrestleMania at this venue, after the middle portion of WrestleMania 2 in 1986.